TensShinet/daily-english/README.md

 + On the scale for measurement
 + Pay on a credit card.
 + Pay with crash
-+ Pass the security check
++ Pass the security check.
 + Here we go
 + Semester
 + Lots of scenery